Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Training with Language Supervision

 \subsubsection{Insights Extraction}

-ExpeL \cite{zhao2024expel} starts by collecting a dataset for training consisting of user queries $\mathbf{q}$ and corresponding execution trace $\tau$.
-Using a Reflexion agent \cite{reflexion}, multiple execution traces may be sampled for a query $\mathbf{q}$.
-In particular, the Reflexion agent allows the agent to retry the task upon failing, which allows the collection of unsuccessful and successful trajectories $(\tau^\text{succ}, \tau^\text{fail})$ on the same task instance $\mathbf{q}$.
-The LM optimizer refines a list of insights from successful and unsuccessful execution traces $(\tau^\text{succ}, \tau^\text{fail})$ for a given query $\mathbf{q}$ or from $k$ successful trajectories $(\tau_1^\text{succ}, ..., \tau_k^\text{succ})$.
-At inference, those insights are fixed and provided to the scaffolded LM through its system prompt.
+{ExpeL \cite{zhao2024expel} starts by collecting a dataset for training consisting of prompt $\mathbf{s}_0$ and corresponding execution trace $\tau$.
+Using a Reflexion agent \cite{reflexion}, multiple execution traces may be sampled for a prompt $\mathbf{s}_0$.
+In particular, the Reflexion agent allows the agent to retry the task upon failing, which allows the collection of unsuccessful and successful trajectories $(\tau^\text{succ}, \tau^\text{fail})$ on the same prompt instance $\mathbf{s}_0$.
+The LM optimizer refines a list of insights from successful and unsuccessful execution traces $(\tau^\text{succ}, \tau^\text{fail})$ for a given prompt $\mathbf{s}_0$ or from $k$ successful trajectories $(\tau_1^\text{succ}, ..., \tau_k^\text{succ})$. } At inference, those insights are fixed and provided to the scaffolded LM through its system prompt.

 Follow-up works on ExpeL \cite{zhao2024expel}, such as AutoGuide \cite{fu2024autoguide}, modify insights to be selectively added to the context at each step.
 Insights are specific to a state and contain a description of the state in which it is applicable.
 However, these methods require additional cost at inference since an LM summarizes the current state and then uses it to select the corresponding state-specific insight.
 AutoManual \cite{automanual} modifies ExpeL \cite{zhao2024expel} to prevent distributional shift in offline RL, where at test-time the state distribution is different \cite{offlinetoonline}.
 However, their paper does not show strong evidence that training agents from language supervision suffers from distributional shift \cite{offlinetoonline}.
 Additionally, MSI \cite{Fu2024MSIAgentIM} proposes to categorize each insight and retrieve the relevant one at test-time based on pre-defined rules.